tpavlic/bicmee2020/index.md

 ## Parking on Campus

-The Rural Road parking structure is a convenient location to park for workshop attendees.
+The Rural Road parking structure (see [map above](#meeting-location)) is a convenient location to park for workshop attendees.
 Take a ticket when entering the garage and pay when exiting either at kiosks or at the actual exit gates.

 From the Rural Road parking structure:
 * Walk west toward McAllister Ave.